gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

     * layers are stacked
       * learning layers of representation that correspond to different aspects of language
     * trained on a large text corpus
-  * Pros:
+  * <ins>Pros</ins>:
-    * Contextualized Embeddings: ELMo generates words embeddings that are context-dependent, providing rich representations that capture a wide array of syntactic and semantic information
+    * **Contextualized Embeddings**: ELMo generates words embeddings that are context-dependent, providing rich representations that capture a wide array of syntactic and semantic information
-    * Deep Representations: utilizing Deep Learning (biLSTMs) to model language which allows ELMo to capture complex characteristics of language
+    * **Deep Representations**: utilizing Deep Learning (biLSTMs) to model language which allows ELMo to capture complex characteristics of language
-    * Dynamic Embeddings: ELMo's dynamic embeddings are particularly effective at handling words with multiple meanings (polysemy), providing context-specific representations
+    * **Dynamic Embeddings**: ELMo's dynamic embeddings are particularly effective at handling words with multiple meanings (polysemy), providing context-specific representations
-  * Cons:
+  * <ins>Cons</ins>:
-    * Shallow Concatenation of Bidirectional Representations: the forward and backward LM-s (LSTMs) are concatenated in  a shallow way
+    * **Shallow Concatenation of Bidirectional Representations**: the forward and backward LM-s (LSTMs) are concatenated in  a shallow way
       * in contrast: BERT applies a deep bidirectional representations
-    * Computational Requirements: generating ELMo embeddings is computationally intensive due to the complexity of the underlying biLSTM model
+    * **Computational Requirements:** generating ELMo embeddings is computationally intensive due to the complexity of the underlying biLSTM model
-    * Increased Model Complexity: integrating ELMo into existing models increases the overall complexity of the model, which may impact training and inference times
+    * **Increased Model Complexity**: integrating ELMo into existing models increases the overall complexity of the model, which may impact training and inference times
-    * Resource Intensity: ELMo models require significant memory and processing power
+    * **Resource Intensity**: ELMo models require significant memory and processing power
     * TODO: why shallow?

 <details>